exasim-project/NeoFOAM/doc/basics/executor.rst

 Overview
 ^^^^^^^^

-NeoFOAM uses the MPI+X approach for parallelism, where X is the execution space used for parallelism.
+NeoFOAM uses the MPI+X approach for parallelism, where X is the execution space used for device parallelism.
 The `Executor` class uses Kokkos and provides an interface for memory management and specifics were to execute the operations:

 - `CPUExecutor`: run on the CPU with MPI
 - `OMPExecutor`: run on the CPU with OpenMP and MPI